Full Body Red Light Therapy: What to Know

 Myth: It’s unsafe for frequent use.

-Truth: Daily use may be suitable for many individuals, provided exposure times are moderate.
+Truth: Regular use may be suitable for many individuals, provided exposure times are moderate and manufacturer guidance is followed.

 What to Look for in a Red Light Therapy Device